 Have you been wanting to visit the Sea of Galilee but is unsure where to stay?
 We recommend Tiberias on its western shores.
 It dates back to 20 CE and is widely considered as one of Israel’s Holy Cities, of equal footing to Safed, Jerusalem, and Hebron.
 Due to its rich (and when we say rich, we mean it spans thousands of years) and great location, there is no better place to experience the Sea of Galilee than Tiberias.

 So what awaits you in the city?
-An impressive lineup of public and private beaches, water parks right on the lake, local restaurants, pilgrimage sites, and unexpected places where art, culture, and history collide.
+Apart from amazing accommodations, such as Airbnb vacation rentals, there is also an impressive lineup of public and private beaches, water parks right on the lake, local restaurants, pilgrimage sites, and unexpected places where art, culture, and history collide.
 Continue reading to find the best things to do in Tiberias, Israel.

 Hamat Tiberias National Park has one of the finest and best-preserved samples of ancient mosaics depicting Israel’s oldest synagogues.
-But that’s not all there is to see here.
+But that’s not all there is to see in this national park in Israel.
 You can soak at the hot springs, check out the antiques display hall, and visit Severus’s synagogue, which has been around since 230 CE.

 Hamat Tiberias National Park